Libensemble/libensemble/docs/overview_usecases.rst

   * A user has a simulation ``sim_f`` that requires calculating multiple expensive quantities, some of which depend on other quantities.
-The ``sim_f`` can observe intermediate quantities in order to stop related calculations and preempt future calculations associated with poor parameter values.
+The ``sim_f`` can observe intermediate quantities to stop related calculations and preempt future calculations associated with poor parameter values.

   * A user has a ``sim_f`` with multiple fidelities, with the higher-fidelity